Animal welfare officials arrest Quebec roadside zoo owner, seize exotic animals

 Published Tuesday, May 21, 2019 11:31AM EDT

-They say it's the first time that animal cruelty charges have been laid by way of indictment in the province.
+Sophie Gaillard, a lawyer and spokeswoman for the SPCA, said it's the first time that animal cruelty charges have been laid by way of indictment in the province.
+That means tougher potential sentences -- a maximum of five years behind bars and a lifetime ban on owning animals in the current case.

+The charges stem from a visit in August 2018, when the SPCA said it noted several alleged violations.

-A spokesman for the operation said the SPCA visited the zoo in August 2018 and noted several alleged violations.
-They seized two alpacas that were in bad shape and found four deceased animals, including two tigers.
+In a subsequent visit in October, officials seized two alpacas that were in poor health and found four deceased animals, including two tigers.

-About 100 other animals are in the process of being seized by the SPCA, in conjunction with Humane Society International.
+According to charges filed in court in Trois-Rivieres, Que., the alleged infractions were alleged to have taken place between May 2016 and October 2018.

+A clerk at the Trois-Rivieres courthouse said Trahan was released under several conditions and his case will return to court on June 21.

 Top Video